Mosque-ICU/Islamic_ware/README.md

-# Turborepo starter
+# MosqueICU's Public monorepo

-This is an official starter Turborepo.
+This is our real official Turborepo feel free to use our app to work on your own evangelic missions.
+Keep calm & boost the glory of islam.

 ## Using this example